javiserna/Rotation-models-CTTS/readme.md

 plt.show()
 ~~~

-The simulation outputs provide the evolutive track of the stellar rotation (v sin(i) and/or Prot).
+The simulation outputs provide an evolutive track of the stellar rotation (v sin(i) and/or Prot) for the specific input values [].
 These values are particularly valuable as they can be directly compared with observational data.

 **References:**